Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-\paragraph{Errors.-} An actual experiment will have sources of error which influence the atom's phase: ac Stark and Zeeman shifts induced by scattered light and stray magnetic fields, and also small detunings of the laser.
-In all cases the effect is similar: a random term $\epsilon(t)\sigma_z$ makes the atomic levels fluctuate on a time scale which is much longer than $\tau$.
-Mathematically, this induces a time-dependent uncertainty in $\Delta\phi$ of order $\sigma_\epsilon \times (t_{m+1}-t_{m})$, where $\sigma_{\epsilon}$ is the standard deviation of $\epsilon(t)$ from its (zero) average, and $t_m$ the arrival time of each pulse.
-This error can be cancelled using the spin-echo technique\cite{Kurnit1964} or, more directly, in protocols 2A and 2B one can calibrate the delays so that the pulses in a Raman pair arrive closely spaced, say 10~ps apart~\footnote{For pulse delays of less than 10~ps, the two pulses may start to overlap in time, leading to undesired effects for our purposes such as a coupling of the internal and motional states of the atom, cf.~\cite{Campbell2010}.}.
-In this way, a pessimistic ac Stark shift $\sigma_\epsilon\sim 100\,$Hz induces an error of only $10^{-9}$ radians in the determination of $\Delta\phi$.
+\paragraph{Errors.-} We can also account for ac Stark and Zeeman shifts in experiments.
+In both cases, the effect can be modelled~\cite{EPAPS} as a random term in the Hamiltonian, $\epsilon(t)\sigma_z$, that makes the atomic levels fluctuate on timescales much longer than $\tau$.
+This induces an uncertainty in $\Delta\phi$ of order $\sigma_\epsilon \times (t_{m+1}-t_{m})$, where $\sigma_{\epsilon}$ is the standard deviation of $\epsilon(t)$ from its (zero) average, and $t_m$ the arrival time of each pulse.
+This error is cancelled using spin-echo techniques~\cite{Kurnit1964} or, more directly, in protocols 2A and 2B, by calibrating the delays so that consecutive pulses arrive closely spaced but without overlap, say 10~ps apart.
+A pessimistic ac Stark shift $\sigma_\epsilon\sim 100\,$Hz then induces an error $\leq 10^{-9}$~rad in $\Delta\phi$.

-Another source of error is temperature: when atoms move between pulses, they sample the spatial variations of phase and intensity in the laser.
-We can eliminate both types of error~\cite{EPAPS} by (i) working in a Raman configuration which does not transfer net momentum to the atom and (ii) ensuring that the lasers are not tightly focused.
-Both techniques also suppress any motion-qubit entanglement and the associated decoherence.
+Another source of error is temperature: when atoms move between pulses, they sample the laser's spatial variations of phase and intensity.
+We can eliminate such errors~\cite{EPAPS} (i) working in a Raman configuration which transfers no net momentum to the atom and (ii) ensuring the lasers are not tightly focused.
+These techniques allow working with sympathetically Doppler cooled ions in fast experiments ($\sim 1-10\,$ms from ion reset to detection).